abdulmageed02/bashScriptPJ-DBMS/README.md

 ```
 * you cant use columns with string data type as your primary key
 * you cant insert duplicated primary key or Null primary key
+* you wont be able to select or update null values
+* you cant enter null values if its string, but you cant do that if its int (use 0 if u want to insert an int as null)
+* you cant insert 0 for the PK
 ```
 ## Contributors:
 * [Hossam Abdulmageed](https://github.com/abdulmageed02)